KaranSinghDev/Distributed-Operations-Hub/README.md

 While watching the pods in one terminal (`kubectl get pods -w`), delete a pod in another:```bash kubectl delete pod cache-node-1
 ```
-You will see Kubernetes automatically terminate the old pod and create a new, healthy one to take its place.
+You are expected see Kubernetes automatically terminate the old pod and create a new, healthy one to take its place.